nasa/MLMCPy/docs/modular_separate_files_example.rst

   np.savetxt("level2_outputs.txt", np.array(outputs_level2))

-Step 6: Load model outputs; aggregate model outputs to compute estimators
+Step 3: Load model outputs; aggregate model outputs to compute estimators
 ---------------------------------------------------------------

-This step takes place in a separate script, begin by importing the MLMCSimulator class:
+This step takes place in a separate file, and can be found in the MLMCPy repo:
+(``/MLMCPy/examples/spring_mass/from_model/run_mlmc_spring_mass_step3.py``)

+Begin by importing the MLMCSimulator class:

 .. code-block:: python